View

 This is not Etzanoa, but it does give us a glimpse of the house stylings

-of the Wichita people and the configuration of their settlements.
+of the Wichita people and the configuration of their settlement

 Note: This statue was ultimately removed in June 2020 during the BLM protests, as it was